thenameisajay/crypto-order-book/README.md

 ### Prisma

 Prisma is an open-source database toolkit that includes an ORM.
-It was chosen for this project because it provides a type-safe and easy-to-use interface for interacting with the PostgreSQL database, which is used to store the user's watchlist data.
+It was chosen for this project because it provides a type-safe and easy-to-use interface for interacting with the PostgreSQL database, which is used to store the data received from the connection.

 ### PostgreSQL